 - Narrowing of the esophagus (esophageal stricture).
 Damage to the lower esophagus from stomach acid causes scar tissue to form.
 The scar tissue narrows the food pathway, leading to problems with swallowing.

-Your doctor might be able to diagnose GERD based on a physical examination and history of your signs and symptoms.
+Your health care provider might be able to diagnose GERD based on a history of your signs and symptoms and a physical examination.

 To confirm a diagnosis of GERD, or to check for complications, your doctor might recommend:

-Your doctor is likely to recommend that you first try lifestyle modifications and over-the-counter medications.
-If you don't experience relief within a few weeks, your doctor might recommend prescription medication or surgery.
+Your doctor is likely to recommend that you first try lifestyle changes and nonprescription medications.
+If you don't experience relief within a few weeks, your doctor might recommend prescription medication and additional testing.

 - Medications to reduce acid production.
-These medications — known as H-2-receptor blockers — include cimetidine (Tagamet HB), famotidine (Pepcid AC) and nizatidine (Axid AR).
-H-2-receptor blockers don't act as quickly as antacids, but they provide longer relief and may decrease acid production from the stomach for up to 12 hours.
+These medications — known as histamine (H-2) blockers — include cimetidine (Tagamet HB), famotidine (Pepcid AC) and nizatidine (Axid AR).
+H-2 blockers don't act as quickly as antacids, but they provide longer relief and may decrease acid production from the stomach for up to 12 hours.
 Stronger versions are available by prescription.

 - Medications that block acid production and heal the esophagus.
-These medications — known as proton pump inhibitors — are stronger acid blockers than H-2-receptor blockers and allow time for damaged esophageal tissue to heal.
-Over-the-counter proton pump inhibitors include lansoprazole (Prevacid 24 HR) and omeprazole (Prilosec OTC, Zegerid OTC).
+These medications — known as proton pump inhibitors — are stronger acid blockers than H-2 blockers and allow time for damaged esophageal tissue to heal.
+Nonprescription proton pump inhibitors include lansoprazole (Prevacid 24 HR), omeprazole (Prilosec OTC) and esomeprazole (Nexium 24 HR).